 Keep in mind that researching income streams can get overwhelming.
-And you need to make sure that the income stream fits in with your skills and time commitment, and that it’s a legitimate opportunity.
-There’s a lot of scammers out there as well as reputable opportunities that will just waste your time.
+You need to make sure that the income stream fits in with your skills and time commitment and that it’s a legitimate opportunity.
+There’s a lot of scammers out there, as well as reputable opportunities, that will just waste your time.

 I have collected many articles on my Pinterest Board filled with ways to make extra money.
 I’ve tried most of them and can say that they are all legitimate offers.